Announcing the startups pitching at the D.C. and Miami meetups

 We’ll be visiting D.C. on the evening of February 21 and then heading to Miami for a meetup on February 23.
 At each event, ten companies will have exactly 60 seconds to pitch their wares to the audience and a panel of expert judges, including local VCs and TechCrunch editors.

-So now, without any more ado, it’s my pleasure to announce the awesome startups that will be gracing our stage:
+So now, without any further ado, it’s my pleasure to announce the awesome startups that will be gracing our stage:

 Washington D.C.